-Hannah's top-tips to get your class singing their own song:
+Hannah's top five tips to get your class singing their own song:

 - Be open-minded and adventurous in your initial approach to ‘learning song’ composition.

-- Continue to consult pupils throughout, including them in the planning of the project.
+- Continue to consult students throughout, including them int he planning of your project.

 - In practical terms, start simply.
 Start where you are comfortable.

 - See the project as a journey.
-There will be challenges but producing an end product proves highly rewarding for teachers and pupils.
+There will be challenges but producing an end product proves highly rewarding for teachers and students.

 - Constantly strive to think as a team, learning and experimenting together with the aim of having fun!

-Hannah Craine is in her fourth year as a KS2 teacher at Crampton Primary School, Southwark,where she is also Music Coordinator.
+Hannah Craine is a KS2 teacher at Crampton Primary School, Southwark,where she is also Music Coordinator.
 She studied for her MEd at Homerton College, Cambridge.